 March 12, 2019

-Growing up, we were told that cleaning our ears were a part of standard hygiene.
-But there’s more and more evidence steering people away from this practice because it can do more harm than good.
+Growing up, we were told that cleaning our ears was standard hygiene.
+But there’s more and more evidence steering people away from this practice – because it can do more harm than good.

-Recent evidence includes the story of a 31-year-old man from England who develop a potentially life-threatening infection after the tip of a cotton swab became stuck inside his ear canal.
-The infection affected not only his hearing, but spread to the lining of his brain and caused neurological symptoms.
-All of this culminated in a seizure and being rushed to the hospital, Live Science reports.
+Recent evidence includes the story of a 31-year-old man from England who developed a potentially life-threatening infection after the tip of a cotton swab lodged in his ear canal.
+The infection first hurt his hearing, the moved to the lining of his brain, causing neurological symptoms.
+All of this culminated in a seizure and being rushed to the hospital, Live Science reported.

 RELATED READ: Beware the neti pot: Woman died from brain-eating amoeba

-This is not the first such story.
-In fact, most health care providers agree that people don’t usually need to clean out their ears.
-But sometimes earwax and other debris can build up.
+Most health care providers agree that people don’t usually need to clean out their ears, but sometimes earwax and other debris can build up.

 (Medical News Today offers an explainer on earwax.)

 This is the best way to safely remove ear wax at home sans swab, as long as your ear doesn't have a hole in it or contain a tube, according to Very Well Health: